ConsumerDataRight/mock-data-holder/README.md

 [Terms of Use](./TERMS_OF_USE.md)

 # Notes
 The Mock Data Holder is provided as a development tool only.
-It conforms to the Consumer Data Standards and Register Design.
+It conforms to the Consumer Data Standards Design.